vyldr/map-generator/README.md

 This program creates random maps to be used in [Manic Miners](https://manicminers.baraklava.com/).
 It is available as a Python script or a Windows executable.

-# Version 2.0

-This version has been updated to a GUI with sliders that control different parameters and a live preview of the generated map.

 ## How to use

 Start the program the same as the previous version: